GeorgeLuther/choralator/README.md

 # choralator
 A web app that generates music with up to four voices by concatenating randomly generated motifs into larger musical forms.
-Currently available as an Ableton Live 'M4L' device.
+Currently available only as an Ableton Live 'M4L' device.

 [A video example](https://drive.google.com/open?id=1LPwzdxmeq0OA19RDOUyLk8q0LmFCpnBL)